ihmwg/ModelCIF/README.md

 structural models of macromolecules derived from computational methods.

-ModelCIF data standards is used by the [ModelArchive](https://www.modelarchive.org) and [MODBASE](https://modbase.compbio.ucsf.edu)repsitories.
+ModelCIF data standards is used by the [ModelArchive](https://www.modelarchive.org) and [MODBASE](https://modbase.compbio.ucsf.edu) repositories.
 These models may be derived from already existing structural templates (also known as homology modeling or comparative modeling methods) or can be obtained from *ab initio* modeling methods.